Exam Hub

 4. For the perio section, practice systematic probing and calling numbers out loud — examiners watch your technique.

-5. Emergency and pharmacology stations are high-yield — the drug kit contents and doses are finite and memorizable.
+5. Emergency and pharmacology stations are High Yield — the drug kit contents and doses are finite and memorizable.